Chapter 18.60

 18.60.060 Complete exemptions.

-The following are exempt from the provisions of this chapter and any administrative rules promulgated thereunder.
+The following are exempt from the provisions of this chapter and any other applicable administrative rules.
 All exempted activities shall use reasonable methods to avoid potential impacts to critical areas.
 Exemption does not give permission to degrade a critical area or ignore risk from natural hazards.
-Any part of a critical area or buffer that is subject to an exempted alteration shall be promptly restored, rehabilitated or replaced by the party responsible for performing the alterations.
+Any part of a critical area or buffer that is subject to an exempted alteration shall be promptly restored, rehabilitated or replaced by the party responsible for performing the alterations, and result in no net loss of critical area functions and values.

 A. Alterations in response to emergencies which threaten the public health, safety and welfare or which pose an imminent risk of damage to private property as long as any alteration undertaken pursuant to this subsection is reported to the Department immediately.
 The Director shall confirm that an emergency exists and determine what, if any, mitigation shall be required to protect the health, safety, welfare and environment and to repair any resource damage.